Zarcolio/sitedorks/README.md

 ```

 # Examples
+Small warning here: if you don't use **-cat** sitedorks will open a lot of tabs in your browser and probably will make Google throw you a CAPTCHA.

 Want to look for "uber.com" with different sites containing all kinds of content using Google?
 Use the following command:
 ```
 sitedorks -query '"uber.com"'